-1: Reserving a company name.
+- 1. Reserving a company name.
 Certain names are not allowed.
 It is recommended you research details from the name reservation guidelines of the Department of Business Development, Ministry of Commerce.

-The approved corporate name is valid for 30 days.

-2: Preparing necessary documents.
-Depending on the type of business, these include: Memorandum of Association, application form, shareholder list, minutes of meetings, signed director forms, Declaration of Business Operation form, plus address details of offices, branches etc.
+The approved corporate name is valid for 30 days. - 2.
+Preparing necessary documents.
+Depending on the type of business, these include: Memorandum of Association, application form, shareholder list, minutes of meetings, signed director forms, Declaration of Business Operation form, plus address details of offices, branches etc. - 3.
+Registering the company with The Department of Business Development, Ministry of Commerce.
+This should be done at the office of the Business Registration in the area in which the business is located.